nhsbsa/nhsbsa-digital-playbook/src/development/coding-peer-review.md

   or
 * set as `READY FOR REVIEW` to allow a different person to claim

 > __NB: Do not use automatic MR creation in the build pipeline.
 These are created by the _gitlab-runner_ user meaning it isn't obvious who the MR came from.
-Furthermore, the merge commit will belong to the MR creator and our audit trail is lost.__
+Furthermore, the merge commit will also belong to the MR creator and traceability is lost.__

-Merge requests in Gitlab can be prefixed with `WIP` to mark as _Work in progress_.
-This is a useful way to separate ongoing work in the list of Merge Requests.
-They can be ignored by a reviewer until the WIP status is removed.
+Merge requests in Gitlab can be prefixed with `Draft:`.
+This is a useful way to separate ongoing work in a list of Merge Requests.
+They can be ignored by a reviewer until the draft status is removed.

 ### Guidelines for merge requests

-* __Update WIP descriptions__
+* __Update draft descriptions__
   A quick summary of what's left to do or why it might be on hold makes it easier to recall the current status.
 This is very important if a MR goes stale.
 * __Ensure the build passes__
 * __Ensure the code is mergeable__
-  You should resolve any merge conflicts prior to assigning to review Sometimes code gains merge conflicts after the request is made.
+  You should resolve any merge conflicts prior to assigning to review Sometimes code gains merge conflicts after the request is created.
 The Reviewer should notify the Author if this happens
 * __Communicate__
   Let your reviewers know that the MR is waiting and seek acknowledgement.